 Awake to righteousness, and do not sin; for some do not have the knowledge of God.
 I speak this to your shame.
 (I Corinthians 15:34)

 But, one may ask, did not the Apostle Paul state that he could not do the things that he wished because of the presence of the law of sin in his flesh?

-For that which I do I allow not: for what I would, that do I not; but what I hate, that do I. (Romans 7:15)
+For what I am doing, I do not understand.
+For what I will to do, that I do not practice; but what I hate, that I do.
+(Romans 7:15)

 Paul was referring to the moral agony of the righteous person who determines not to sin, not to break God’s laws, and then finds himself or herself doing what he or she despises.
 However, Paul did not mean by this we Christians should resign ourselves to moral defeat.
 He meant we cannot keep the Law of Moses, or any other law, by will power alone.